zelik888/docker-plex-rclone/README.md

 ## Information:
 Readme can be found here: https://github.com/plexinc/pms-docker

-## This docker fork adds the possibility to mount /media directly to a rclone mount (fuse must be installed on docker host)
+## This fork adds the possibility to mount a rclone mount to plex directly
 Run example:
 ```
 docker run \